Mixing time and simulated annealing for the stochastic cellular automata: Acknowledgements

 \section{Acknowledgements}

-We are grateful to the following members for continual encouragement and stimulating discussions: Masato Motomura and Kazushi Kawamura from Tokyo Institute of Technology; Shinya Takamaeda-Yamazaki from the University of Tokyo; Hiroshi Teramoto from Kansai University; Takashi Takemoto, Takuya Okuyama, Normann Mertig and Kasho Yamamoto from Hitachi Ltd.; Masamitsu Aoki, Hisayoshi Toyokawa and Suguru Ishibashi from Graduate School of Mathematics at Hokkaido University; Yuki Ueda from National Institute of Technology, Ichinoseki College.
+This work was supported by JST CREST Grant Number JP22180021, Japan.
+We are grateful to the following members for continual encouragement and stimulating discussions: Masato Motomura from Tokyo Institute of Technology; Shinya Takamaeda-Yamazaki from the University of Tokyo; Hiroshi Teramoto from Kansai University; Takashi Takemoto, Takuya Okuyama, Normann Mertig and Kasho Yamamoto from Hitachi Ltd.; Masamitsu Aoki and Suguru Ishibashi from the Graduate School of Mathematics at Hokkaido University; Hisayoshi Toyokawa from Kitami Institute of Technology; Yuki Ueda from Hokkaido University of Education.